This post contains affiliate links.

 There’s a bit of dicing, simmering, and waiting, but it’s all really simple!
 There’s something so inviting about a pot of soup gently bubbling on the stove while you prepare the remainder of the meal.

-Step 1: Cook Rice
+Step 1: Cook the Rice

 Read the package and cook up the rice as directed.
 I don’t include directions as often rice blends have different preparation instructions.
-Make sure and use broth instead of water – this will add a lot of flavor to the rice!
+Make sure to use broth instead of water – this will add a lot of flavor to the rice!

-Step 2: Flavor Base
+Step 2: Make the Flavor Base

 Melt some butter and cook up your mirepoix until the onion is beginning to turn translucent.
 You’ll see some amazing brown bits in the bottom of the pot – layers of flavor, baby!

-Step 3: Flour
+Step 3: Add the Flour

 Add the remaining butter until melted, then stir in the flour.
 Stir it up to get everything coated in this roux as it will then thicken your soup.
 Make sure to keep things moving so the flour doesn’t burn.